 PDFs and other documents

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-By September 2020, we plan to either fix these or replace them with accessible html web pages.
+We are currently working on fixing these essential documents or replacing them with accessible html web pages.
 This work will be completed by our team internally.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix Students’ Union Constitution.

 Any new PDFs or Word documents we publish will meet accessibility standards.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.
 We also have some existing pre-recorded video content that was published before the 23rd September 2020.
 This content is also exempt from the regulations.
 All new video content we produce will have appropriate captions, audio descriptions and transcripts as necessary.